Retirement Living Hub

 Phase 2: Room-by-Room Decluttering and Decision-Making

 As you sort through your belongings, don’t forget to consider how to downsize with pets to ensure they feel comfortable in a smaller environment.
+We didn’t have any pets to worry about, thankfully.

 Kitchen: Culinary Essentials and Gadgets